AllenCell/EMT_image_analysis/CollagenIV_segmentation/README.md

 # Part 2: CytoDL basement membrane segmentation

-The data, model, and experiment config are found in the `cytoDL_configs` directory.
-The model weights that we are using for the segmentation model can be downloaded through curl into the directory of your choice
+The template data, model, and experiment config are found in the `cytoDL_configs` directory.
+The model weights that we are using for the segmentation model can be downloaded through curl into the directory of your choice.

 ```bash